ssaisriharsha/NAND-backup-tool/README.md

 Backup the NAND flash memory of your mobile phone (USERDATA EXCLUDED!!)

 # Requirements
-1. A windows PC with adb properly installed.
-2. Rooted android device.
+1. Rooted android device.
-3. Atleast 20GB of free space in both phone and PC.
+2. Atleast 20GB of free space in both phone and PC.

 # How it works
 This application creates a backup of NAND flash memory of your device.
 This works on both A/B or A only devices.